 - that we need to improve ourselves

 - that God made the first human by breathing life into dust, and that humans would just be dust and ashes without God

-- of the cross that was made when we were baptised
+- about the cross that was made when we were baptised

-- of Christ’s sacrifice on the cross as atonement for sin, in the New Testament
+- about Christ’s sacrifice on the cross as atonement for sin (New Testament)

 Ash Wednesday reminds us to repent our sins, and although it has a non-Christian origin, it has been accepted by Christians since 325AD.
-We believe that through Christ’s death and resurrection, we can be free from sin.
+It is through Christ’s death and resurrection, that we can be free from sin.

 Then I turned to the Lord God, to seek an answer by prayer and supplication with fasting and sackcloth and ashes.
 I prayed to the Lord my God and made confession, saying, ‘Ah, Lord, great and awesome God, keeping covenant and steadfast love with those who love you and keep your commandments, we have sinned and done wrong, acted wickedly and rebelled, turning aside from your commandments and ordinances.